yarenska/kubernetes-notes/services.md

 **Question 1:** How can clients know Pod's IP addresses?
 One option could be API call to Kubernetes API server.
 But it makes the API too tied to Kubernetes API It is inefficient.
-2nd option is Kubernetes allows clients to discover Pods IP adresses through DNS lookups.
+2nd option is Kubernetes allows clients to discover Pod's IP addresses through DNS lookups.
 Usually, when a client performs DNS lookup for a service, the DNS server returns single IP address which belongs to the service.
-And this will be the service's ClusterIP adress (internal).
+And this will be the service's ClusterIP address (internal).
 If you set the ClusterIP "None", it returns the Pod IP address instead.